 In this section of these resources, we outline a number of facts relating to alcohol use disorder and alcoholism.
 We’ve chosen the below facts to highlight a number of diverse issues arising from alcohol abuse and alcoholism.
 By the time you’ve completed this section, you will better understand alcohol abuse and alcoholism from a logical standpoint.
+And you may reevaluate your own drinking habits, if this happens, contact us at Ocean Recovery.

 Fact #1: Alcoholism and alcohol abuse are recognised disorders